 Clearly, the answers lay in the workings of my feeble mind.

-Many moons ago I got a degree in psychology, and I continued to study the subject as I tried to influence people in my day job (international peace treaty negotiator) (OKAY MARKETING I’M SORRY).
-So I started to look at how I could apply psychology to help myself.
+Many moons ago I got a degree in psychology, and I’ve continued to study the subject as I tried to influence people in my day job (international peace treaty negotiator) (okay marketing I’m sorry).
+So I started to look at how I could apply psychology to influence myself.

 And it worked!
 Using psychological insights and research, I developed methods that made it far easier (and more pleasant) for me to stick to an exercise regime.